Georgie Fame: The Blue Flames

 In 1963, the band recorded its debut album, Rhythm and Blues at the Flamingo.
 Produced by Ian Samwell and engineered by Glyn Johns, the album was released in place of a planned single by EMI Columbia.
 It failed to reach the chart, but the October 1964 follow-up, Fame at Last, reached No. 15 on the UK Albums Chart.

 Ronan O'Rahilly failed to get Fame's first record played by the BBC.
 After it was rejected by Radio Luxembourg, O'Rahilly announced he would start his own radio station to promote the record.
 The station became the offshore pirate radio station Radio Caroline.

-Fame enjoyed continual chart success, with three number one hits in the UK Singles Chart.
+Fame enjoyed continual chart success, with three number one hits in the UK singles chart.
 His version of "Yeh, Yeh", released on 14 January 1965, spent two weeks at No. 1 on the UK singles chart.
 "In the Meantime" charted in both UK and US.
 Fame made his US television debut that same year on Hullabaloo.
 His single "Get Away", released on 21 July 1966, spent one week at No. 1 on the UK chart and 11 weeks on the chart.
 The song was written as a jingle for a petrol commercial.
 His version of the Bobby Hebb song "Sunny" made No. 13 in the UK charts in September 1966.
-His greatest chart success was in 1967 when "The Ballad of Bonnie and Clyde" became a number one hit in the UK, and No. 7 in the US.
+His greatest chart success was in 1967 when "The Ballad of Bonnie and Clyde" became a number one hit in the UK and number seven in the US.
 "Yeh, Yeh" and "The Ballad of Bonnie and Clyde" sold over one million copies and were awarded gold discs.

+Popular culture

+Two of the band's recordings, "Pink Champagne" and "Yeh, Yeh", were featured in the 2020 Netflix series The Queen's Gambit.